DNNCommunity/DNNDocs/content/administrators/setup/upgrade-evoq/index.md

     1. Go to [the Downloads section of dnnsoftware.com](https://www.dnnsoftware.com/services/customer-support/success-network/software-downloads).
     2. Click the Upgrade button for your Evoq product.

+         > [!Note]
-         <div class="blue-callout"><strong>Note:</strong> If Windows requires you to unblock the zip file after download, find the file in Windows Explorer, right-click and select Properties.
-Then click Unblock, if the option exists.</div>
+         > If Windows requires you to unblock the zip file after download, find the file in Windows Explorer, right-click and select Properties.
+Then click Unblock, if the option exists.

     3. Extract the contents of the zip file to the root folder of the test website, while preserving the folder structure.